-We are always looking for people that are willing and able to re-home an animal, whether that is a dog, cat or one of our other small animals.
+We are always looking for people that are willing and able to re-home an animal, whether that is a dog, cat or one of our small animals.
 The first thing to consider before seeing our animals is that the needs of animals can vary enormously and it is imperative that you fully understand this before you attempt to take an animal on.

 Once you have decided on the type of animal that you could offer a good home to, the next step would be to contact one of the re-homing coordinators.
 Before releasing an animal to any new owner we have a responsibility to ensure that the new owner will be capable of offering the animal a good home.
 Animals come into our care for a number of reasons.
 This may be due either to abuse, neglect or possibly because the previous owner became incapable of looking after the animal.
 It is for this reason that any new owner's home is visited before we release the animal to them.

-Our animals are moving in and out of our care on a daily basis.
+Our animals are constantly moving in and out of our care on a daily basis.
 As such, the featured animals on these pages do not necessarily represent the full extent of all animals in our care.

 We currently have a lot more cats in care with us who need a loving home so please call us if you have a home to offer.